Local Plan Review: The story so far

 Reports containing information we have completed:

-- Climate Change - This paper assesses the key challenges and opportunities directly related to climate change and planning policy in the Lake District [will be available shortly]
+- Climate Change - This paper assesses the key challenges and opportunities directly related to climate change and planning policy in the Lake District

 - Natural Capital and Ecosystems Services - this report highlights the current Natural capital related issues and challenges facing the Lake District National Park